 Why do we need it?

 Sparkplug is a specification for MQTT enabled devices and applications to send and receive messages in a stateful way.
-While MQTT is stateful by nature it doesn't ensure that all data on a receiving MQTT application is current or valid.
-Sparkplug B provides a mechanism for ensuring that remote device or application data is current and valid.
+This means that each participant is fully aware of each other's connection state.
+While MQTT itself is stateful by nature, it does not ensure that all data on a receiving MQTT application is neither current or valid.
+Sparkplug B provides an mechanism on top of MQTT for ensuring that device or application data is always current and valid.
+Next to this, Sparkplug B can be used to act as a gateway between legacy and modern devices for seamless interaction.
+Lastly, Sparkplug B is capable to leverage "store & forward" to ensure that data-gaps are a thing of the past.

 MQTT Edge of Network (EoN) Node